 Of course, there are many other questions which an Atlanta estate planning lawyer is used to answering on a regular basis.
 These five, however, are commonly asked and may have been on your mind.
 Armed with this information, you may have realized that now truly is the time to meet with an estate planning attorney and get the ball rolling for your future plans.

-When it comes to wills and trust administration, it seems like we see it all here in Atlanta.
+When it comes to wills and trust administration, it seems like we see it all here in Marietta.
 From pet trusts to special needs trusts, there are a variety of unique circumstances that need to be addressed in many people’s estate planning.
-One such concern is that of a gun trust.
+One such concern is that of a gun trust in Marietta GA.

 Wills in Georgia are created specifically to stipulate how one’s assets are to be distributed, and trusts do the same, while sometimes affording extra protection and benefits.
 Those who collect guns for various reasons often have reason to add this type of protection to their estate plan.